Ir al contenido principal

 Photography: Two Hearts, Kolkata

 Two groups of Bengalis follow slightly different Bashi Biye traditions.
-Those who have East Bengal ancestry, (now Bangladesh) are known as "Bangaal," and those who have their roots in West Bengal are called "Ghoti."
-The following rituals are followed by both but with some differences:
+Those who have East Bengal ancestry (now Bangladesh) are known as "Bangaal," and those who have their roots in West Bengal are called "Ghoti."
+The following rituals are followed by both, but with some differences:

 Bengali Wedding Games

-On all Bengali weddings carried out by Ghoti, Bashi Biye is performed right after the Kanyadaan on the same mandap with a little break.
+On all Bengali weddings by Ghoti, Bashi Biye is performed right after the Kanyadaan on the same mandap with a little break.
 Some play a few wedding games right at the mandap.
 It is a one-day wedding.
 However, in a Bangaal Biye, the couple leaves for the bride's house after Kanyadan and plays wedding games with sisters and brothers in the family.

 Bashi Biye Snan